boynux/containers-cheatsheet/docs/index.md

 ### Welcome To Containers CheatSheet!

-This web site is created to create a reach source of usefull tricks and cheat sheets for containers and spcially Docker.
-It's Licensed under Creative Commons and you help and involvment is highly valuable.
+This web site is created to provide a rich source of usefull tricks and tutorilas for containers and specially Docker.
+It's licensed under Creative Commons and you help and involvment is highly valuable.

 <h3><a class="post-link" href="{{ 'posts.html' | prepend: site.baseurl }}">Posts and Materials</a></h3>